lukaszkups/lukaszkups-old/content/blog/0004_scaffolder_meteorjs_generator_introduction.md

 ##Straightforward & simplicity

-It's logic and way of implementation can looks really dumb for experienced bash users but hey - it does its job and that was the main assumption of this mini-project.
+Its logic and way of implementation could look really dumb for experienced bash users but hey - it does its job and that was the main assumption of this mini-project.

 You can browse the code at [this github repo](https://github.com/ofcapl/scaffolder) - remember it was made just for fun & has still unfinished code.